 Can online support groups or social networking sites make you healthier?

-Amongst the interactive world of online communities, health support groups have created an important place in many people's lives.
-Refer: ABC Health and Wellbeing - The health benefits of social networking.
-You can find many online 'communities' for patients with chronic disease to share experiences.
+In the interactive world of online communities, health support groups have created an important place in many people's lives.
+Refer to: ABC Health and Wellbeing - The health benefits of social networking>

 Support Groups, Message Boards - for our kidney community